uwacyber/cits3006/cits3006-lectures/lecture-materials.md

 <!-- This needs to be created -->
 * [11.
 Pentesting in the Era of AI]()
 * Lab Quiz 3 demo.
-* Project: Task 2 due Thursday 11.59pm.
+* Project: Task 2 due Friday 11.59pm.

 ## Week 12